HughKeenan/CherryPicker/README.md

 ![Performance of model trained on grayscale images](/assets/images/grayscale_performance_on_test_set.png)

-When compared to the results for the model trained in colour images, we see a clear loss in accuracy.
+When compared to the results for the model trained in colour images, we see a loss in accuracy.

 ![Accuracy for model trained on colour images](/outputs/v1/model_training_acc.png)

 ![Loss for model trained on colour images](/outputs/v1/model_training_losses.png)

-For this reason, we may not consider this hypothesis validated, and we do not recommend using grayscale images to train ML models
+For this reason, we may not consider this hypothesis validated, and we do not recommend using grayscale images to train ML models.

 ### Hypothesis 3